For current Young Investigators and Installation Grantees

 - Are 40 years old or younger on 1 January in the year of application, unless exceptional circumstances have significantly delayed career progression.

-- Are able to attend an interview in October 2015 in Heidelberg.
+- Are able to attend an interview on 6 or 7 October 2015 in Heidelberg.

 - We accept 'last author' research papers that are in submission by the deadline (1 April each year).
 Last author reviews are not accepted.